Marc Cohn: Marriages and children

 Cohn and ABC News journalist Elizabeth Vargas married on July 20, 2002.
 The pair met at the 1999 U.S. Open after Vargas sought an interview with Cohn's friend, Andre Agassi.
 They have two sons, Zachary (born January 31, 2003) and Samuel (born August 16, 2006).
 Cohn and Vargas divorced in 2014, days after Vargas came out of rehabilitation for alcoholism for a third time.

+Cohn's third wife is Lisa Cohn.

+Health

 On August 7, 2005, Cohn was shot in the head during an attempted carjacking in Denver, Colorado, while on a concert tour with Suzanne Vega.
 The bullet "barely missed Cohn's eye and lodged near his skull."
 Cohn survived and was hospitalized for observation, but was released after eight hours.
 According to Cohn, "Doctors told me I was the luckiest unlucky guy they had met in a long, long time."
 A police spokesperson surmised that the car's windshield may have significantly impeded the bullet's force, and added: "Frankly, I can't tell you how he survived."
 The shooter was sentenced to 36 years in prison.

+On January 30, 2025, Cohn announced that he'd been diagnosed with Parkinson's disease about five years earlier.